Most advice for how to increase net worth is geared toward investors with decades to save and compound wealth in the stock market.

 As always here at Retire Certain, these strategies are not your typical retirement planning suggestions.
 I just share here what I’ve learned and done with many lessons along the way.

-Sometimes taking a different path is the only way to get where you want.
+Sometimes taking a different path is the only way to get where you want to be.
 It was for us.